Martin Travers

-Howard Martin Otho Travers (19 February 1886 – 25 July 1948) was an English church artist and designer.
+Howard Martin Otho Travers (19 February 1886 – 25 July 1948) was a leading English church artist and designer.

 Travers was born in Margate, Kent, educated at Tonbridge School, entered the Royal College of Art in 1904, and was awarded its Diploma in Architecture in 1908.
 At the RCA his teachers included Edward Johnston (calligraphy), William Lethaby (design), Arthur Beresford Pite (architecture), and Christopher Whall (stained glass).
 He worked for a time as an assistant to Ninian Comper.